mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 Why didn’t `predict_stream()` work when the model was loaded from Unity Catalog?

-The key detial lies in what `mlflow.pyfunc.load_model()` actually returns.
+The key detail lies in what `mlflow.pyfunc.load_model()` actually returns.
 According to the [MLflow docs](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.pyfunc.html#mlflow.pyfunc.load_model), it doesn’t return your `PythonModel` directly — it returns a `PyFuncModel`, a wrapper class that standardizes how models are called.

 When you invoke `predict_stream()` on the loaded model, you’re actually calling the wrapper’s version of that function, which then delegates to your implementation.
-Unfortunately, something in that handoff — specifically in how inputs are validated and passed through — seems incompatible with the OpenAI-style message list I was using.
+Unfortunately, something in that handoff, specifically in how inputs are validated and passed through, seems incompatible with the OpenAI-style message list I was using.

-For anyone interested in exploring further, you can inspect the predict_stream implementation in the [PyFuncModel source code](https://mlflow.org/docs/latest/api_reference/_modules/mlflow/pyfunc.html).
+For anyone interested in exploring further, you can inspect the `predict_stream` implementation in the [PyFuncModel source code](https://mlflow.org/docs/latest/api_reference/_modules/mlflow/pyfunc.html).

 What frustrated me about this experience is that [PythonModel documentation](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.pyfunc.html#mlflow.pyfunc.PythonModel) states that both `predict()` and `predict_stream()` accept PyFunc-compatible input.
 Since my input worked perfectly with `predict()`, I expected it to work with `predict_stream()` as well.
-The [Inference API docs](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.pyfunc.html#pyfunc-inference-api) even note that “a list of any type” should be valid input — further suggesting this should have worked.
+The [Inference API docs](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.pyfunc.html#pyfunc-inference-api) even note that “a list of any type” should be valid input, further suggesting this should have worked.

 **Where Things Stand**

 To make `predict_stream()` work, I had two main options:

-(1) Change its input format to something that MLflow’s wrapper would accept, or (2) Modify `predict()` to handle streaming requests as well.
+1. Change its input format to something that MLflow’s wrapper would accept, or
+2. Modify `predict()` to handle streaming requests as well.

 Both felt like poor tradeoffs.
 I didn’t want to maintain separate input schemas for `predict()` and `predict_stream()`, and adding a “streaming” flag to `predict()` just to make it behave differently seemed inelegant.

-So while the custom Python model approach worked beautifully for **standard requests** — giving full control, transparency, and seamless Databricks integration — it simply wasn’t reliable for **streaming**.
+So while the custom Python model approach worked beautifully for **standard requests**, giving full control, transparency, and seamless Databricks integration, it simply wasn’t reliable for **streaming**.
 For many use cases, that limitation might not matter.
 But for my goal — supporting both standard and streaming completions — it was a dealbreaker.

 So it was time to move on to **Attempt 3: the ResponsesAgent**.

 ## Attempt 3: Responses Agent

 Databricks provides a “simple” guide for creating a Responses Agent endpoint.
-It’s a good starting point, but I’ll admit — I wasn’t a huge fan of the sample notebook.
+It’s a good starting point, but I’ll admit, I wasn’t a huge fan of the sample notebook.
 The call stack for basic predictions felt unnecessarily complex, and several unused libraries made it tough to tell which parts actually mattered.

 That said, the example still illustrates the core concept well.
-I adapted it into a cleaner, minimal version that focuses on the essentials — the one we’ll walk through here.
+I adapted it into a cleaner, minimal version that focuses on the essentials, which we’ll walk through here.

 For anyone curious, you can find Databricks’ original example notebook here: https://docs.databricks.com/aws/en/notebooks/source/mlflow3/simple-agent-mlflow3.html.